Saint Jhn: Career

+In 2019, Saint Jhn was involved into Beyoncé's record project The Lion King: The Gift, being featured with Nigerian singer Wizkid and Blue Ivy Carter on the track "Brown Skin Girl".
+The song and accomplished visual was critical acclaimed, winning a BET Awards, two NAACP Image Awards and a Soul Train Music Awards.
+The music video also won the Grammy Award for Best Music Video, award in which the singer is not listed in the credits of the nomination.

+In April 2020, Saint Jhn's single "Roses" hit number one on the ARIA Charts as well as the UK Singles Chart, surged by the release of the Imanbek remix.
+The song later received two other remixes, with Future and J Balvin, respectively.
+In October 2020, Saint Jhn was among the acts who performed live for the 2020 Billboard Music Awards, following the success of "Roses".
+The song also won a IHeartRadio Music Awards while Imanbek won the Grammy Award for Best Remixed Recording, Non-Classical for his remix.

-In early October 2020, Saint Jhn was among the acts who performed live for the 2020 Billboard Music Awards, following the success of "Roses".
-On October 23, 2020, he released the video for the single, "Gorgeous", which serves as the lead single for his third studio album, While the World Was Burning.
-On October 26, he revealed the album's artwork, tracklist, and release date as November 20, 2020.
+On October 23, 2020, Saint Jhn released the video for the single, "Gorgeous", which serves as the lead single for his third studio album, While the World Was Burning.
+Three days later, he revealed the album's artwork, tracklist, and release date as November 20.
 The album includes the songs "High School Reunion, Prom", featuring Lil Uzi Vert, "Monica Lewinsky, Election Year", featuring DaBaby and A Boogie wit da Hoodie, as well as "Pray 4 Me", featuring Kanye West.
+Saint Jhn was also nominated with West for his songwiting contribution on Donda at the 64th Annual Grammy Awards for Album of the Year.

 In December 2022, Saint Jhn and London on Da Track released "Stadiums" as the first single for their upcoming collaborative album.

-In February 2025, Saint JHN released his fourth album, FESTIVAL SEASON, which was part one of his upcoming project Collection 2.
-Collection 2 is FESTIVAL SEASON and (upcoming) Fake Tears From A Popstar, confirmed by Saint JHN in an interview with Angela Yee.

-Saint JHN also said the singles “Humble” and “Circles” will be featured on Fake Tears From A Popstar.
-He confirmed this in a tweet.
+In February 2025, Saint Jhn released his fourth album, Festival Season, which was part one of his upcoming project Collection 2.
+As confirmed by Saint Jhn in an interview with Angela Yee, Collection 2 will include Festival Season and (upcoming) Tears From A Popstar.
+The artist also shared on twitter that the singles “Humble” and “Circles” would be featured on Fake Tears From A Popstar.

+On August 26, 2026, Saint Jhn released a surprise album, If Tomorrow Never Comes.